Tucson Inn

-The Tucson Inn is a motel located in Tucson, Arizona, in an area now known as the Miracle Mile Historic District.
+The Tucson Inn was a motel located in Tucson, Arizona, in an area now known as the Miracle Mile Historic District.
 The motel was built in 1953 in the Googie architecture and Modernist style, and is an example of historic 1950s Mid-century modern highway motel architecture.

 Intended to attract tourists and overnight motorists crossing the country on U.S. Route 80 and U.S. Route 89, the building was one of Tucson's largest motor hotels when it was constructed.
 The luxury inn was designed by Anne Jackson Rysdale, the only registered female architect in Arizona at the time.
 The architecture typifies classic, clean modernism paired with the boisterous exuberance of midcentury industrial design as exemplified by the monumental neon sign.
 Amenities enhanced the attractiveness of its sixty-five guest rooms, included a heated swimming pool, formal restaurant, and a diner/coffee shop.
 The construction of Interstate 10 and the subsequent additional off-ramp exits reduced the relevance and robust economic power of Miracle Mile.
 Nevertheless, the Tucson Inn and its iconic neon sign survived the corridor's decline.
+The property was purchased by Pima Community College and after a legal battle, the Tucson Inn was demolished in April 2025.